-INTERNATIONAL FRAMEWORK

-IMO Resolution A.XXX(XX) Guidelines for Vessel Traffic states that:

-Contracting Governments should take account of applicable IMO instruments and refer to the relevant international guidance prepared and published by appropriate international organizations;

-The VTS provider should ensure that a VTS is adequately staffed and that VTS personnel are appropriately trained and qualified;

-ROLES AND RESPONSIBILITIES
+ROLES AND RESPONSIBILITIES or management ACTIVITIES

 VTS Management is responsible for managing and coordinating the activities of a VTS.
 The associated roles and responsibilities should ensure the VTS is able to perform its determined tasks.

 Roles associated with the Management of a VTS may include